-At the conclusion of each project, the contractor will submit hardcopies and digital copies (in PDF format) of all final technical reports to the HPO; the number of hardcopies will depend on the number of reviewing parties.
+At the conclusion of each project, the contractor will submit digital copies (in PDF format) of all final technical reports to the HPO; hardcopies also may be requested by the HPO for use in consultation.
 The contractor also will submit GIS shapefiles to the HPO to assist with the maintenance of the HPO's project and sites GIS dataset.
-In addition, hardcopies and digital copies (in PDF format) of all final reports should be submitted to ASM at the completion of the project under an AAA permit, along with the completed project registration form (PRF).
+In addition, hardcopies and digital copies (in PDF format) of all final reports should be submitted to ASM at the completion of the project under an AAA permit, along with the completed project registration form (PRF) and other required materials.